Shibbu91/Bi-Projects/HR Analysis/Introduction.md

-Intro: The HR department serves as the organizational backbone, managing recruitment, employee relations, and performance appraisal while bridging the gap between employees and management.
+**Intro**: The HR department serves as the organizational backbone, managing recruitment, employee relations, and performance appraisal while bridging the gap between employees and management.
 It plays a pivotal role in fostering a healthy work environment and driving organizational success through strategic workforce management.

 This dashboard provides a comprehensive overview of key metrics and trends impacting talent acquisition, retention, and employee engagement over the years.